Funded Projects

 Rates of neonatal abstinence syndrome have reached a staggering 6.5 per 1,000 births nationwide, creating an urgent need to identify how in-utero exposure to opioids and associated risk factors influence the developing brain.
 A multidisciplinary team will address these challenges in Oregon, a state particularly hard hit by the opioid epidemic.
 Through linking sites, the impact of the Phase I project is enhanced and will provide critical information to support a national-level effort for Phase II of the HEALthy Brain and Child Development Study.
 Aim 1 will develop, implement, and evaluate innovative recruitment and retention strategies for high-risk populations.
 Aim 2 will address anticipated challenges of the planned Phase II study by implementing and evaluating a multi-site, standardized research protocol including multimodal MRI of placenta, fetus, neonate, and 24-month-old brain; biospecimen collection; and assessment of substance use and other key domains.
 Aim 3 will evaluate data acquisition, processing, and statistical considerations to maximize data quality, usability, and integration across sites.

-4/5 The Cumulative Risk of Substance Exposure and Early Life Adversity on Child Health Development and Outcomes Enhanced Outcomes for Infants and Children Exposed to Opioids HEALthy Brain and Child Development Study (HBCD) NIDA BOSTON CHILDREN'S HOSPITAL NELSON, CHARLES ALEXANDER Boston, MA 2019
+2/5 The Cumulative Risk of Substance Exposure and Early Life Adversity on Child Health Development and Outcomes Enhanced Outcomes for Infants and Children Exposed to Opioids HEALthy Brain and Child Development (HBCD) Study NIDA AVERA MCKENNAN ELLIOTT, AMY J Sioux Falls, SD 2019

 NOFO Title: HEAL Initiative: HEALthy Brain and Child Development Study (HEALthy BCD) (Collaborative R34 Clinical Trial Not Allowed)